Skip to main content

 I encourage you to explore your own gifts though thoughtful inquiry, doodling, affirmation and creativity.

 I enjoy collaboration with other creatives, and co-host virtual Red Thread Circles monthly.
 I lead in person sessions, creative Playshops and Reiki classes at all levels in my Oregon community.
+I'm in the SoulCollage facilitator training with Mariabruna Sirabella, and look forward to adding that to my offerings!

 My goals: to invite self reflection, and spark access to your OWN images and stories, making the creative process accessible and fun!